hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 Fixating on stability *perfection*, however, is also both labor and capital inefficient — it's [expensive](https://cloud.google.com/blog/products/gcp/available-or-not-that-is-the-question-cre-life-lessons) (CapEx and OpEx), leads to over-engineering (technical debt as an over-large, complex codebase), diverts labor from higher-value efforts (opportunity cost of chasing perfection), and generally erodes both efficiency and agility goals.
 In short, **stability improvements have exponentially diminishing returns**.

-Or, said another way: under-engineering loses market share short-term due to instability, while over-engineering loses market share long-term due to calcification (or never captures it in the first place).
+Or, said another way: under-engineering loses market share medium-term due to instability, while over-engineering loses market share short-term due to never capturing it or long-term due to calcification.

 Aim for a happy middle ground, where stability is a perennial, foundational, secondary goal — **design and solve for stability as you go**, and **don't chase perfection**.